leifbr/partnerlabs/docs/class1/modules/module3.rst

    *Try one unit of this product for 30 days.
 There will be no software charges for that unit, but AWS infrastructure charges still apply.
 Free Trials will automatically convert to a paid subscription upon expiration and you will be charged for additional usage above the free units provided.*  Once the free trial has expired there is a hourly license charge for the BIG-IP instance you use, with the exception of the BYOL.
 Of course all instances incur EC2 costs.

    - F5 BIG-IP Virtual Edition - GOOD (PAYG, 25Mbps) at https://aws.amazon.com/marketplace/pp/prodview-lphsy6izllsmq (0.43/hr estimated EC2 and Licensing)
-   - F5 BIG-IP Virtual Edition - BEST (PAYG, 25Mbps) at https://aws.amazon.com/marketplace/pp/prodview-v2lgyijcawiti **(1.77/hr estimated EC2 and Licensing)**
+   - F5 BIG-IP Virtual Edition - BEST (PAYG, 25Mbps) at https://aws.amazon.com/marketplace/pp/prodview-v2lgyijcawiti **(1.77/hr estimated EC2 and Licensing)** Because of cost I recommend avoiding this one if possible.
    - F5 Per-App-VE Advanced WAF with LTM, IPI, TC (PAYG, 25Mbps) https://aws.amazon.com/marketplace/pp/prodview-7ykhgfdcrjazq (0.47/hr estimated EC2 and Licensing)
    - F5 BIG-IP VE - ALL (BYOL, 2 Boot Locations) - https://aws.amazon.com/marketplace/pp/prodview-73utu5c5sfyyc (0.40/hr estimate for EC2 charges, no licensing charges, can be used with evaluation keys)